Environmental Impact of Ordinary Portland Cement

 Furthermore, the high energy consumption required for cement production leads to the emission of other harmful pollutants, such as particulate matter, sulfur dioxide, and nitrogen oxides.
 These pollutants can have significant impacts on human health and the environment, leading to respiratory issues and acid rain.

-Finally, the disposal of waste products from cement production can also have negative impacts on the environment.
+Finally, the disposal of waste products from cement production can also negatively impact the environment.
 Cement kiln dust, a byproduct of the production process, contains heavy metals and other pollutants that can leach into the soil and water, leading to environmental degradation.

 Several initiatives have been undertaken to reduce the environmental impact of cement production.
 For example, the use of alternative fuels, such as biomass and waste materials, can help reduce greenhouse gas emissions.
 Additionally, the use of alternative materials, such as fly ash and slag, can also reduce the environmental impact of cement production.